Important Financial Aid Regulations that Impact SFCC Students

 Note: The 150% provision for subsidized loans is different from the 150% Maximum Timeframe that is part of Satisfactory Academic Progress.

 - All students applying for Federal Student Aid must have a high school diploma or GED.
 In the past, students could take a test (at SFCC this was primarily the Accuplacer) that could allow them to receive aid despite not having a diploma or GED.
-The new regulation eliminates the testing option.
-Students who had been eligible under the old provision will remain eligible.
+Only students who had been eligible under the old provision will remain eligible.

-- The Federal government is doing away with the student loan interest rate subsidy during a student’s grace period.
-In the past, students who had received subsidized student loans and graduated or dropped below half-time had a six-month grace period, during which the government subsidized (paid) the monthly interest on the students behalf.
-Now the government will not be paying the interest during this six-month grace period, so it will accrue to the student.
-The student's first payment will not be due until the end of the six-month grace period (as in the past).
-The Department of Education is saying that this provision is temporary and will expire in 2014.
+- The Federal government has done away with the student loan interest rate subsidy during a student’s grace period.
+In the past, students who had received subsidized student loans and graduated or dropped below half-time had a six-month grace period during which the government subsidized (paid) the monthly interest on the students behalf.
+Now the government does not pay the interest during this six-month grace period, and it will accrue to the student.
+The student's first principal payment will not be due until the end of the six-month grace period (as in the past).

-All of these changes are the result of Congress changing the law that governs federal student aid.
+All of these regulations are the result of Congress changing the law that governs federal student aid.
 They can be changed again at any time.
-Please contact the financial aid office by email at firstname.lastname@example.org for clarification of these new rules.
+Please contact the financial aid office by email at email@example.com for clarification.

 To E-mail Financial Aid: